monk-io/docs/docs/guides/k8s-migrate.md

 (...)
 ```

-We can now open the webpage again - which should now properly work.
+We can now open the webpage again.
+It should now work correctly.

-## Process groups
+## Process Groups

-Now since we have everything working all together without any problems, we can 'beutify' it a little bit.
-We will start by removing our workload to demonstrate how by having predefined templates we can start of our workloads in one go.
-We will do this by:
+Now that we have everything working together without any problems, we can 'beutify' our configuration a bit.
+We'll start by removing our workload to demonstrate how having predefined templates lets us start of our workloads all at once.

 ```bash
 $ monk purge local/yelb/db